eclipse-iceoryx/iceoryx/doc/design/request_response_communication.md

 ![client port](../website/images/client_port.svg)

-The `ClientPortData` is located in the shared memory and contain only the data but no methods to access them.
+The `ClientPortData` is located in the shared memory and contains only the data but no methods to access them.
 `ClientPortUser` is the class providing the methods for the user access and `ClientPortRouDi` provides the interface RouDi needs to connect the client to the server and to cleanup the port resources.